WrightLaboratory/ansible-roles/mysql-README.md

+# Creating a Rootless MySQL Podman Container as `systemd` Service

+## Create Ansible Vault

 ```
 ansible-playbook -i localhost, --connection local mysql-ansible-secrets-generate.yml
 ```

-If you would like to change the database name or the database user used by MediaWiki application, invoke the playbook using the `-e` option.
+Alternatively, if you would like to change the database name or the database user used by MySQL and the application pod, invoke the playbook using the `-e` option.

 ```
 ansible-playbook -i localhost, --connection local \